Golden Arrow (1949 film)

-Golden Arrow is a 1949 British comedy film directed by Gordon Parry and starring Burgess Meredith, Jean-Pierre Aumont and Paula Valenska.
-It was shot at Teddington Studios.
-The film was eventually released as a second feature, despite a reasonably high budget and well-known cast.
-It was given an American release in 1953 by United Artists under the title The Gay Adventure.
-It takes its title from the Golden Arrow train service.
+Golden Arrow (U.S. title: The Gay Adventure; also known as Three Men and a Girl) is a 1949 British second feature ('B') comedy film directed by Gordon Parry and starring Burgess Meredith, Jean-Pierre Aumont and Paula Valenska.
+It was written by Sid Colin, Paul Darcy and Anatole de Grunwald and shot at Teddington Studios.
+The film was made in 1949 and released in 1953 as a second feature, despite a reasonably high budget and well-known cast.
+The 1953 American release by United Artists was under the title The Gay Adventure.
+The film takes its title from the Golden Arrow luxury London-Paris boat train service.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

-On a journey from Paris to London, a Briton, a Frenchman and an American bond with each other and indulge in a romantic fantasy about a girl they see.
+On a journey from Paris to London, a Briton, a Frenchman and an American bond with each other and indulge in day-dreaming romantic fantasies about a girl they see.